dendronhq/dendron-docs/notes/pkg.dendron-engine.ref.decorations.md

 ## Overview

-The main part of the decorations starts in [[../packages/engine-server/src/markdown/decorations/decorations.ts]] A few points of interest here:
+The main part of the decorations starts in [[../packages/unified/src/decorations/decorations.ts]]{func: runDecorator}
+A few points of interest here:

 - All decoration code is organized under this folder.